 - Devices will be taken out of existing cabinets and installed in ITS provided cabinets.
 Positioning devices within the cabinet will be a collaborative effort, except that all above requirements are adhered to.

-- The Core IT Facilities Rack & Stack (R&S) group will either perform or direct the mounting, cabling, labeling and documenting of all devices added to colocation cabinets.
+- The Data Center Hosting team will either perform or direct the mounting, cabling, labeling and documenting of all devices added to colocation cabinets.
 Collaboration with the colo-partner in accomplishing this phase is welcome and expected.

 - Secure (restricted access) storage for spare parts, tools, even full systems is available at ITS enterprise data centers.
 For large volume, short-term storage needs, arrangements are necessary.